AI harness engineering

 Why harness engineering?

-Supports Claude Code Codex Gemini CLI Copilot CLI
+Supports Claude Code Codex Antigravity Copilot CLI

 The system